 The Definition of Morality

 The topic of this entry is not—at least directly—moral theory; rather, it is the definition of morality.
 Moral theories are large and complex things; definitions are not.
 The question of the definition of morality is the question of identifying the target of moral theorizing.
 Identifying this target enables us to see different moral theories as attempting to capture the very same thing.
-And it enables psychologists, anthropologists, evolutionary biologists, and other more empirically-oriented theorists to design their experiments or formulate their hypotheses without prejudicing matters too much in terms of the specific content a code, judgment, or norm must have in order to count as distinctively moral.
+A definition of morality also enables psychologists, anthropologists, evolutionary biologists, and other more empirically-oriented theorists to design their experiments or formulate their hypotheses without prejudicing matters too much in terms of the specific content a code, judgment, or norm must have in order to count as distinctively moral.
+As we’ll see, different fields of study may prioritize different criteria of adequacy in such definitions, given their goals.

-There does not seem to be much reason to think that a single definition of morality will be applicable to all moral discussions.
+There does not seem to be much reason to think that a single definition of morality will be applicable to all moral discussions, even within philosophy.
 One reason for this is that “morality” seems to be used in two distinct broad senses: a descriptive sense and a normative sense.
 More particularly, the term “morality” can be used either

-1. descriptively to refer to certain codes of conduct put forward by a society or a group (such as a religion), or accepted by an individual for her own behavior, or
+1. descriptively to refer to certain codes of conduct endorsed by a society or a group (such as a religion), or accepted by an individual for her own behavior, or

-2. normatively to refer to a code of conduct that, given specified conditions, would be put forward by all rational people.
+2. normatively to refer to a code of conduct that, given specified conditions, would be endorsed by all rational people.

-Any definition of “morality” in the descriptive sense will need to specify which of the codes put forward by a society or group count as moral.
-Even in small homogeneous societies that have no written language, distinctions are sometimes made between morality, etiquette, law, and religion.
+Any definition of “morality” in the descriptive sense will need to specify which of the codes endorsed by a society or group count as moral.
+Even in small homogeneous societies that have no written language, distinctions are sometimes made between morality, law, and religion.
 And in larger and more complex societies these distinctions are often sharply marked.
-So “morality” cannot be taken to refer to every code of conduct put forward by a society.
+So “morality” cannot be taken to refer to every code of conduct endorsed by a society.
+As Dahl (2023: 53) puts it, a descriptive definition of “morality” should be distinctive: it should distinguish moral judgments, principles, or codes from other normative judgments, principles, or codes.

-As we’ve just seen, not all codes that are put forward by societies or groups are moral codes in the descriptive sense of morality, and not all codes that would be accepted by all moral agents are moral codes in the normative sense of morality.
+As we’ve just seen, not all codes that are endorsed by societies or groups are moral codes in the descriptive sense of morality, and not all codes that would be endorsed by all moral agents are moral codes in the normative sense of morality.
 So any definition of morality—in either sense—will require further criteria.
 Still, each of these two very brief descriptions of codes might be regarded as offering some features of morality that would be included in any adequate definition.
 In that way they might be taken to be offering some definitional features of morality, in each of its two senses.
-When one has specified enough definitional features to allow one to classify all the relevant moral theories as theories of a common subject, one might then be taken to have given a definition of morality.
+When one has specified enough definitional features to allow one to classify all the relevant theories—whether normative moral theories, or theories about the descriptive moralities of different societies—as theories of a common subject, one might then be taken to have given a definition of morality.
 This is the sense of “definition” at work in this entry.

 1. Is Morality Unified Enough to Define?